 ^b Individuals are assumed to be age 65 or older and use the standard deduction.
+Illustrations do not show the effect of the tax cuts enacted later in the year.

 ^c Very few single individuals currently receive this level of benefits.